 The Company was incorporated on 10 June 1993 under the laws of the Netherlands.
+Registration number with Chamber of Commerce is 33248762

 The principal activity of the Company is to issue and manage notes and other financial instruments (refer to below), and to lend the funds to its parent company and other affiliated companies.